p8tgames/medialibs/README.md

 # Bugs:

--Shows permission denied errors, but theyre safe and dont do anything.
+~~-Shows permission denied errors, but theyre safe and dont do anything.-~~ Fixed!

 -Only OGG and FLAC supported at this moment, MP3 and more coming soon...?